Skip to main content

 • Bodyecho "$1" | base64 --decode | bash

-Save the script and note its numeric Script ID from the script details page.
+Save it and copy the numeric Script ID from the details page.

 2